efox3590/nycda-final-project/README.md

 ### Note:
 * The Microsoft Speech Service returns only one recognition phrase result for all recognition modes.
 There is a maximum limit of 15 seconds for any single utterance.

+### Sample Responses
+The payload result:
+``{
+  "RecognitionStatus": "Success",
+  "DisplayText": "Remind me to buy cat food", "Offset": "1236645672289",
+  "Duration": "1236645672289"
+}``

+It is defaulted to only display the ``DisplayText`` for this application.

 # Web Dev Tools
 * microsoft-speech-browser-sdk
 * express